Diane Keaton: 1990–1999: Mature roles and reunion with Woody Allen

-2000s
+2000–2009: Comedy films and resurgence

 Keaton's first film of 2000 was Hanging Up, with Meg Ryan and Lisa Kudrow.
 She directed the film, despite claiming in a 1996 interview that she would never direct herself in a film, saying "as a director, you automatically have different goals.
 I can't think about directing when I'm acting."
-A drama about three sisters coping with the senility and eventual death of their elderly father (Walter Matthau), Hanging Up rated poorly with critics and grossed a modest US$36million at the North American box office.
+A drama about three sisters coping with the senility and eventual death of their elderly father (Walter Matthau), Hanging Up rated poorly with critics and grossed a modest $36 million at the North American box office.

-In 2001 Keaton co-starred with Warren Beatty in Town & Country, a critical and financial fiasco.
-Budgeted at an estimated US$90million, the film opened to little notice and grossed only US$7million in its North American theatrical run.
-Peter Travers of Rolling Stone wrote that Town & Country was "less deserving of a review than it is an obituary....The corpse took with it the reputations of its starry cast, including Warren Beatty and Diane Keaton."
-In 2001 and 2002 Keaton starred in four low-budget television films.
+In 2001, Keaton co-starred with Beatty in Town & Country, a critical and financial fiasco.
+Budgeted at an estimated $90 million, the film opened to little notice and grossed only $7 million in its North American theatrical run.
+Peter Travers of Rolling Stone wrote that Town & Country was "less deserving of a review than it is an obituary....The corpse took with it the reputations of its starry cast, including Beatty and Keaton."
+In 2001 and 2002, Keaton starred in four low-budget television films.
 She played a fanatical nun in the religious drama Sister Mary Explains It All, an impoverished mother in the drama On Thin Ice, and a bookkeeper in the mob comedy Plan B. In Crossed Over, she played Beverly Lowry, a woman who forms an unusual friendship with the only woman executed while on death row in Texas, Karla Faye Tucker.

-Keaton's first major hit since 1996 came in 2003's Something's Gotta Give, directed by Nancy Meyers and co-starring Jack Nicholson.
-Nicholson and Keaton, aged 65 and 56 respectively, were seen as bold casting choices for leads in a romantic comedy.
-Twentieth Century Fox, the film's original studio, reportedly declined to produce the film, fearing that the lead characters were too old to be bankable.
+Keaton's first major hit since 1996 came with the 2003 romantic comedy Something’s Gotta Give, directed by Nancy Meyers and co-starring Jack Nicholson.
+According to Meyers, studios initially passed on the project, with the director recalling that "no one wanted to see people of a certain age be sexy."
 Keaton told Ladies' Home Journal, "Let's face it, people my age and Jack's age are much deeper, much more soulful, because they've seen a lot of life.
 They have a great deal of passion and hope—why shouldn't they fall in love?
 Why shouldn't movies show that?"
 Keaton played a middle-aged playwright who falls in love with her daughter's much older boyfriend.
-The film was a major success at the box office, grossing US$125million in North America.
-Roger Ebert wrote, "Nicholson and Keaton bring so much experience, knowledge and humor to their characters that the film works in ways the screenplay might not have even hoped for."
+The film was a major success at the box office, grossing $125 million in North America.
+Roger Ebert wrote, "Keaton and Nicholson bring so much experience, knowledge and humor to their characters that the film works in ways the screenplay might not have even hoped for."
 Keaton received her fourth Academy Award nomination for her performance.